junxit/us-congress-bills-115/metadata.md

 - 2017-07-11 — Placed on the Union Calendar, Calendar No. 139.
 - 2017-07-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-202.
 - 2017-07-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-202.
+- 2017-07-12 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.